Sandeepv68/chef-rudy/README.md

 This project uses [Edamam](https://www.edamam.com/) API to serve as the back-end for this app.
 Edamam provides nutrition solutions to businesses in the food, health and wellness sectors, leveraging its proprietary cloud-based, structured-data semantic technology platform.
 Inorder to consume the api, users are instructed to signup from their web portal available [here](https://developer.edamam.com/).
 Edamam has various subscription plans available for all types of users.
 Each api requires discrete app id and app key.
 These keys has to be saved inside the `keys.json` file inside the `src` folder in the app repo as shown in the image below.
 <p><img src="https://i.ibb.co/PgRs4Nd/keys.png" height=400></p>

-## Development
+## Design & Architecture
 Once the git repo is cloned, and api keys are set, you are good to go.
 You can modify the code to best suit your needs.
-The following is the folder tree structure for the `src`folder.
+The following is the folder tree structure for the `src` folder.
 The source of the app is written in `Typescript`.
 ```sh
 └───src
     ├───Components